 Section 8.3 DETERMINATION OF ELECTION RESULTS.

 NUMBER OF VOTES.
-At the election for Mayor each voter shall be entitled to vote for one candidate.
+At the election for Mayor, each voter shall be entitled to vote for one candidate.
 At the election for Aldermen, each voter shall be entitled to vote for one candidate to represent the ward in which the voter resides.
-If two aldermen are to be elected from any ward at a regular election where only one alderman normally would be elected, there shall be placed on the ballot two separate propositions, one office for the unexpired term, and one office for the full three-year term.
+If two aldermen are to be elected from any ward at a regular election where only one alderman normally would be elected, there shall be placed on the ballot two separate propositions, one office for the unexpired term, and one office for the regularly scheduled term.

 RETURNS.
-The candidate receiving the highest number of votes for each office, as certified by the St. Louis County Board of Election Commissioners, shall be declared elected.
+The candidate receiving the highest number of votes for each office, as certified by the St. Louis County Board of Elections, shall be declared elected.
 Installation into office shall be no more than three weeks following receipt of certification.

 GENERAL AND SPECIAL ELECTIONS TIE VOTE.
-If at any general or special election there shall be two (2) or more candidates receiving an equal number of votes as certified by the St. Louis County Board of Election Commissioners, and if that number of votes would otherwise qualify each such tied candidate for election to office, then the Board of Aldermen shall call a special election at the next available election date at which said candidates shall be the only candidates.
+If at any general or special election there shall be two (2) or more candidates receiving an equal number of votes as certified by the St. Louis County Board of Elections, and if that number of votes would otherwise qualify each such tied candidate for election to office, then those tied votes will be handled in accordance with Missouri law.
 The incumbent shall remain in office until a successor has been elected and duly installed.